-What is protocol
+What is the protocol in computer networking?

-What is protocol in networking:
+What is the protocol means in computer networking?

-In the beginning, the telecom network was totally a different network.
+In the beginning, the telecom network was different network.
 The network was based on TDM lines named E1 or T1 channels.
-These days the network is mix of TDM and packet based IP network.
-Ss7 is the base protocol, which is used by the traditional telecom’s wired network.
+These days the network is a mix of TDM and packet-based IP networks.
+Ss7 is the base protocol used by the legacy telecom’s wired network.

-What is protocol in computer:
+What is a protocol in computer: